Student veterans at Loyola are organizing a push to make COVID-era changes to veteran benefits legislation permanent.

 Fournier said they are currently working to get other SVA chapters to join them in their cause, focusing specifically on schools with high veteran populations in major urban areas, as the cost of living is typically higher in cities.

 She said the hope is that other chapters sign on and begin lobbying their local members of Congress, just as the Loyola chapter has worked with Sen. Duckworth.

 “This isn’t just Loyola, we are a part of SVA, and we have our chapter at Loyola,” she said.
 “At other SVAs in the Chicagoland area, there are students at other universities going through the same issues.”

 Jones and other members of SVA were invited to speak at the American Legion 103rd National Conference where they advocated for their proposal in front of many influential figures including members of the Department of Education.

-Andersen, who served for five years, said their advocacy was spurred by the veteran community, whose members, he says, are constantly looking out for one another’s well- being.
+Anderson, who served for five years, said their advocacy was spurred by the veteran community, whose members, he says, are constantly looking out for one another’s well- being.

-“It is 100% important for me and I think everyone I work with to help all the veterans we know out,” Andersen said.
+“It is 100% important for me and I think everyone I work with to help all the veterans we know out,” Anderson said.
 “We went through those rough times together, we will continue to push through those rough times together and it’s kind of our mission to aid veterans to college, through college and beyond college.”

 Featured image by Victor Adegoke | The Phoenix